ChaicBlack/dsl_project/devlog.md

+26/Jun/2024 evening
+Completed:
+    The skeleton of msg.rs, there could be message type in the future.
+    By the way, I need to think about the operation by the node self, for example propose in Paxos.
+To be Completed:
+    I need to read the raft, viewstamp and pbft paper, to get the operation they use.
+There must be more in the Db and Message.
+    And the specific message operation need to be implemented.

 25/Jun/2024 night
 Completed:
-    Completed the ds.rs, think a lot about my project:
+    Completed the db.rs, think a lot about my project:
     I can use frameworks like serde, tonic, etc. But those frameworks are too big and I don't need that many features because I just need a little of them.
     At first I failed to build a demo on my conn and frame mod.
 Then I began to use tokio_util